arielgee/Sage-Like/.misc/tasks.md

 * only the item with the focus has the outline marker
 * set max-width for select TAG in preferences, a bookmark folder with a very long name will destroy the page.
 * in preferences, force the initializtion of the select feeds folder control when the bookmarks are modified.
+* feed-item description keeps showing bellow bottom edge. maybe when list has VScroll => NO, rewitten
 ---

 #### Next